Marconoyet/360-Dashboard/README.md

 - 🌍 View and manage translation/localization keys
 - ✍️ Edit translation values across multiple locales
-- 📤 Push updates back to the server via API
+- 📤 Push updates back to the server via FTP
 - 📁 Connects to a JSON file used by the live `360 Business` project

 ---